 Significant but uneven take-up

-First surprising finding: 40.5 % of companies are already using AIThis figure shows that adoption has been faster than expected.
+First surprising finding: 40.5 % of those questioned are already using AIThis figure shows that adoption has been faster than expected.
 Even more revealing is the fact that 16.5 % are planning to integrate it in the near future, bringing to 57 % the proportion of companies that will be equipped in the short term.
 A figure that testifies to a real dynamic of transformation.

 Uses concentrated on mass-market tools